Manohar2503/Adobe_Finale_Solution/README.md

 1. Copy the selected text.
 2. Paste it into the `selected_text` field inside the `fetchRecommendations()` and `useQuery()` function.
+Go back to library re analize it.
 This ensures smooth manual testing during development.

+VITE_ADOBE_EMBED_API_KEY=5e508e7a4fba45738198ef86edcf2a27
 ---

 ## Backend